Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Broncos stats and trends

-- In Denver's 11 games this season, it has six wins against the spread.
+- Denver has played 11 games, with six wins against the spread.

 - The Broncos covered the spread in their only game when underdogs by 9.5 points or more.